bacalhau-project/docs.bacalhau.org/docs/next-steps/private-cluster.md

 ## How to set up In-Process IPFS

-The first step is to s
+The first step is to:

 - Start up the initial node, which we will use as the `requester node`.
 This node will connect to nothing but will listen for connections.